aroberge/reeborg/docs/en/comparison.rst

         karel.move()
         karel.turnOff()

+For a basic "Hello world" type of program, this is a rather complicated one which hides Python's strength when it comes to simplicity and readability.

 The graphical representation of the world is rather limited, and only one type of object is found, like in the original Karel the Robot.